Mandizvidzafn/CornLeaf-Disease-Prediction/README.md

 ## 🔍 Overview

-Upload images of corn leaves and get **real-time predictions** of potential diseases.
+Upload images of corn leaves and get **real time predictions** of potential diseases.
-Uses a **DenseNet121 model** trained on the PlantVillage dataset for accurate classification.
+Uses a **ResNet50 model** trained on the PlantVillage dataset for accurate classification.

 ---